neighborhoodpharmd/neighborhoodphard.github.io/CGM_culture_shift.md

 ---
 layout: post
-title: Culture Shift in the Context of Diabetes and CGM
+title: Continous Glucose Monitoring and the Price of Convenience
-#summary: How CGM convenience will further facilitate normalization of obesity, DM, and information overload/alert fatigue
-subtitle: The Double-Sided Finger-Stick of Convenience
+#summary: What is CGM, what are the benefits and when is it advisable to forego the use of these devices in lieu of traditional finger-stick meters?
 ---
->Disclaimer: This subject matter may appear to be controversial given the vitriolic nature of fat-shaming and fat-acceptance that is rampant on the Internet these days.
-My perspective on the increasing prevalence, prescribing and use of continous glucose monitoring devices is based on my own observations in community pharmacy and professional opinion as a pharmacist.

-Early adopters: tech-saavy
+#Early adopters: tech-saavy
-Access based on stratification of demographics
+#Access based on stratification of demographics

+Recently, continous glucose monitors (CGM's) came into the public consiousness of mainstream America through a super-bowl advertisement, starring a celebrity.
+Dexcom launched an ad with a paid famous person for hire with the idea of combining two forms of consumer marketing:
+>1.  direct-to-consumer
+2. celebrity influencer

+Aside from the marketing and financial analysis, what are the repurcusions of CGM technology in the public sphere?